trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 ### The Four Idols of the Mind (Sir Francis Bacon)

 In 1620, Francis Bacon published _Novum Organum_ (The New Instrument), essentially a user manual for bypassing human stupidity.
-Bacon identified four specific "Idols"—systematic errors or illusions—that prevent us from seeing the truth.
+Bacon identified four specific "Idols" — systematic errors or illusions — that prevent us from seeing the truth.
 These aren't physical statues; they are categories of cognitive failure.

 First, he identified the **Idola Tribus (Idols of the Tribe)**.
 This refers to the errors inherent to human nature itself.
 This is exactly what we covered in Part 1: the biological limitations of our senses, our tendency to find patterns where none exist, and our evolutionary baggage.
 These are the bugs hardcoded into the firmware of the human species.

 Second are the **Idola Specus (Idols of the Cave)**.
 These are the errors specific to the individual.
-We all grow up in a "cave"—our specific culture, upbringing, education, and reading habits.
+We all grow up in a "cave" — our specific culture, upbringing, education, and reading habits.
 This personal context filters the light of reality, meaning no two people see the world exactly the same way because they are looking out from different caves.

 Third, and perhaps most insidious, are the **Idola Fori (Idols of the Market)**.
 This refers to the "Marketplace of Ideas," or language itself.
 We use words to describe the world, but language is imprecise, loaded, and often defined by the masses, not the experts.
 We get trapped by definitions and semantics, arguing over words rather than the reality those words are supposed to represent.
 The framework of our language limits the framework of our thinking.

 Finally, the **Idola Theatri (Idols of the Theater)**.
 These are the dogmas and received systems of philosophy.
-Bacon called them this because he viewed previous philosophical systems (like Aristotelian logic) as stage plays—artificial worlds created for entertainment or comfort that have no bearing on reality.
+Bacon called them this because he viewed previous philosophical systems (like Aristotelian logic) as stage plays — artificial worlds created for entertainment or comfort that have no bearing on reality.
 It is the tendency to accept established academic or scientific authority without question, creating a resistance to fundamentally new ideas.

 It is worth noting that while Bacon’s ideas were revolutionary, the man himself was … complicated.
 By all historical accounts, he was a fairly nasty piece of work.
 As Lord Chancellor, he justified corruption, was bribable himself, operated as a ruthless opportunist, and was generally disliked.
 But even a corrupt opportunist can spot a system failure.
 Bacon proposed a new method to escape these Idols: rather than testing assumptions until they are confirmed (confirmation bias), we should draw well-founded conclusions from experimental data.
-He explicitly argued for focusing on **negative instances**—evidence that disproves a theory—because that is where the real information hides.
+He explicitly argued for focusing on **negative instances** — evidence that disproves a theory — because that is where the real information hides.
 He rejected the Church’s stance that "all knowledge is already in the Bible" and demanded work that was **systematic** (repeatable), **empirical** (observation-based), and **inductive**.

 ### The Cartesian Cleanroom

 Around the same time, in 1632, René Descartes took a slightly different but equally radical approach.
 He published _Discours de la méthode_ (Discourse on the Method), proposing a universal way to search for truth.
 If Bacon was about empirical data, Descartes was about rigorous logical hygiene.

 His method was simple but brutal: accept nothing as true unless you can verify it yourself through analysis and logical reflection.
-He demanded **rigorous deduction**—deriving conclusions only from facts that are already proven—and championed mathematics as the only language reliable enough to formulate these insights.
+He demanded **rigorous deduction** — deriving conclusions only from facts that are already proven — and championed mathematics as the only language reliable enough to formulate these insights.
 Mathematics, unlike spoken language (Bacon's _Idola Fori_), leaves little room for ambiguity.

 The full title of his work is _Discourse on the Method of Rightly Conducting One's Reason and of Seeking Truth in the Sciences_.
 Interestingly, Descartes published this anonymously in Leiden, Netherlands.
 Why hide his name?
 Because in 1632, claiming you had a new method for finding truth that bypassed the Church was a good way to get in serious trouble.
 He was navigating a minefield of authority.